Skwiix - Musical-Info-Advice-Support

 Picture

-if buying for a child, you then need to ascertain if they are physically big enough to cope with the weight of the instrument.
-Find out more by clicking on the tile below.
-Certainly starting at an early age on an Instrument pays dividends, but there is nothing worse than a child being put off from learning through struggling physically.
-In particular, for a small child, the Trumpet is quite “long” with the (not inconsiderable) weight of the Instrument held (entirely by the arms) quite a way from the body.
+if buying for a child, you must ascertain if they are physically big enough to cope with the instrument's weight.
+Certainly, starting at an early age on an instrument pays dividends; however, nothing is worse than your child being put off from learning through physical struggle.
+In particular, for a small child, the Trumpet is quite "long" with the (not inconsiderable) weight of the instrument held (entirely by the arms) quite a way from the body.

-This is hard work, makes practicing tiring and can lead to bad posture and consequently poor technique that can in turn hinder progress – causing further reasons
+This is hard work, makes practising tiring and can lead to bad posture and consequently poor technique that can, in turn, hinder progress – causing further reasons not to continue.

-Another approach is consider a plastic instrument (trumpet or cornet).
-High quality plastic trumpets can produce a similar sound quality and pitch to traditional instruments but offer significant advantages for the student player over traditional instruments:
+Another approach is to consider a plastic instrument (Trumpet or Cornet).
+High-quality plastic Trumpets can produce a similar sound quality and pitch to traditional instruments but offer significant advantages for the student player over conventional instruments:

 • Around half the weight (500g)